-- The genomic basis of adaptive traits
+- The genomic basis of adaptive phenotypes

-The genomic footprints of adaptation to urban environments in great tits (Parus major).
+Rapid adaptation to urban environments in great tits (Parus major).

 Arctic charr is one of the most diverse vertebrate species and has repeatedly evolved diverse ecotypes across lakes in the northern hemisphere, including in lakes in Scotland and Siberia.
 These ecotypes include benthic-feeding specialists (‘benthivorous’) occupying the littoral-profundal habitat, plankton-feeding specialists (‘planktivorous’) living in the open water, fish-feeding specialists (‘piscivorous’).